Seven tips for grooming your dog at home

 2. Trim your dog’s hair – but use caution

 Most dog owners prefer to take their dog to a groomer to have their dog’s hair cut.
 That said, if you proceed carefully you can trim overgrown hair around your dog’s eyes or paws in between professional groomings.
-Trimming the hair around your dog’s eyes can prevent overgrown hair from blocking its vision and rubbing against and damaging its eyes.
+Trimming the hair around your dog’s eyes can prevent overgrown hair from blocking their vision and rubbing against and damaging their eyes.

 Always wait until your dog is calm and preferably lying down.
-Move slowly and calmly, and use extra caution when scissor blades are near the skin.
-Make sure to reward your dog’s calmness with a treat after you’re finished.
+Move slowly and calmly and use extra caution when scissor blades are near the skin.
+Make sure to reward your dog with a treat after you’re finished.

 3. Safely trim your dog’s nails